wetryingtodorock/getblock-docs/en/rpc-service/arb/json-rpc/arbitrum_eth_getBlockTransactionCountByHash.md

 ---
-title: arbitrum:eth_getBlockTransactionCountByHash \[POST\]
+title: eth_getBlockTransactionCountByHash - Arbitrum
-description: Returns the number of transactions in a block from a block matching thegiven block hash.
+description: Example code for the eth_getBlockTransactionCountByHash json-rpc method. Сomplete guide on how to use eth_getBlockTransactionCountByHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters